natespencer28/CIS-Benchmark-Validation/CIS_Microsoft_365_Foundations_Benchmark_v6.0.0 /1.3.5 (L1) Ensure internal phishing protection for Forms is  enabled /Description.md

 ## 1.3.5 (L1) Ensure internal phishing protection for Forms is enabled

 ## 📌 Control Objective
-Ensure 'User owned apps and services' is restricted
+Ensure internal phishing protection for Forms is enabled

 ## 🔎 Description
 Microsoft Forms can be used for phishing attacks by asking personal or sensitive